-If the Investment Manager and/or the Sub-Investment Manager considers this to be in the best interest of the Shareholders, and notably for defensive purposes, the Sub-Fund may hold, up to 20% of its net assets, in liquid assets such as bank deposits at sight, but not including other bank deposits, money market instruments and money market funds.
+If the Investment Manager and/or the Sub-Investment Manager considers this to be in the best interest of the Shareholders, and notably for defensive purposes, the Sub-Fund may hold, up to 20% of its net assets, in liquid assets such as bank deposits at sight, but not including other bank deposits, money investments with anenvironmental objective that do not take into account the criteriafor environmentally sustainable economic activities under the EU Taxonomy. market instruments and money market funds.